-Having slowly restructured its post-merger finances, reducing net debt for five consecutive years, the firm is now thriving.
-Its most recent financials show that turnover has risen by 7% over the last year to £275 million, while profit per equity partner increased by 7% to reach £570,000.
-Perhaps the icing on the cake for this financially resilient firm is that its net debt position has shifted into one of net cash, having started last year £14 million in debt and ending up with £1.5 million in cash.
+Having slowly restructured its post-merger finances, reducing net debt for six consecutive years, the firm is now thriving.
+Its most recent financials show that turnover has risen by 7% over the last year to £275 million, while profit per equity partner (PEP) inched up 3% to reach £590,000.
+Perhaps the icing on the cake for this financially resilient firm is that its net debt position has shifted into one of net cash, ending the financial year with £8 million in reserves, up from £8 million the previous year.

-DAC Beachcroft is bigger than many realise, with 11 offices in the UK (including a brand spanking new City of London HQ housed in the iconic Walbrook Building) and eight internationally, including exotic outposts in Auckland and Bogotá.
-Recently it has expanded further via strategic alliances with firms in Germany, Australia, the US, Central America and Peru.
+DAC Beachcroft is bigger than many realise, with 11 offices in the UK (including a “very swish” City of London HQ housed in the iconic Walbrook Building) and eight internationally, including exotic outposts in Auckland and Bogotá.
+Recently it has expanded further via strategic alliances with firms in Australia, Central America, Germany, Madrid, Peru and the US.
 The focus is very much on insurance work, but DAC Beachcroft has branched out into more general litigation and commercial work over the years, with highly rated specialisms in healthcare and real estate practices.